 If you have already attended a 3rd level course/college before now, you have submitted the detailed documents to the Admissions Office at IT Tralee.

 The Institute has two campuses in Tralee.
 Depending on your chosen course, you will be located in either the North Campus in Dromtacker or the South Campus in Clash.
-For a more detailed look at our North and South Campus layout and to determine which campus you will be based on and for information on how to get to either campus.
+For information on how to get to either campus view Directions to the Institute.

 PLEASE NOTE: Orientation for all new incoming students takes place in the North Campus.